 Always New Experiences

 Coming soon is a storybook posted page by page on poles.
 Walk, skip, hop or jump on the green reading a new page every so often.
 More outdoor activities, right?

-For those new to four-year-old visitors: Bear Camp Bayou is the spot.
+For those new to 4-year-old visitors: Bear Camp Bayou is the spot.
 Floor space is soft and protected.

 Imagining starts early because the ocean is vertical—called a super colossal climbing structure and it’s the way in.

 A catalyst for curiosity is one way the community describes as the Lynn Meadows.
 They also say this is a place with a deep, caring heart because it is named for a founder’s daughter who died while a student at Ole Miss.